BonoboPLC/bonoboplc_wiki/administration/games/payout-tables.md

 The following Payout distributions are pre-configured.

-## Dynamic No. of Winners - as a % of tickets sold
+## Dynamic number of Winners - as a % of tickets sold
 A specific percentage of all tickets sold, will win.
 For example, 10% of tickets sold, will win a prize.
 As more tickets are sold, a higher number of ticket will win.